 a.
 Compliance with Applicable Laws: You must use the Services in a lawful manner, and must obey all laws, rules, and regulations (“Laws”) applicable to your use of the Services and to Transactions.
 As applicable, this may include compliance with domestic and international Laws related to the use or provision of financial services, notification and consumer protection, unfair competition, privacy, and false advertising, and any other Laws relevant to Transactions.

 b.
-Restricted Businesses and Activities: You may not use the Services, for your benefit or the benefit of another, for any activities Stripe has identified as a restricted business or activity (collectively, “Restricted Businesses”).
-Restricted Businesses include use of the Services in or for the benefit of a country, organization, entity, or person embargoed or blocked by any government, including those on sanctions lists identified by the United States or Denmark.
+Restricted Businesses and Activities: You may not use the Services to enable any person (including you) to benefit from any activities Stripe has identified as a restricted business or activity (collectively, “Restricted Businesses”).
+Restricted Businesses include use of the Services in or for the benefit of a country, organization, entity, or person embargoed or blocked by any government, including those on sanctions lists identified by the United States Office of Foreign Asset Control (OFAC), the European Commission, or Denmark.

 Please review the list of Restricted Businesses thoroughly before registering for and opening a Stripe Account.
 If you are uncertain whether a category of business or activity is restricted or have questions about how these restrictions apply to you, please contact us.
 We may add to or update the Restricted Business List at any time.